 Domestic Gross: $414,358

-The movie popped on the radar at the 2001 Cannes movie festival but was released the next summer in seven theaters, where it averaged $7,848 its opening weekend.
+The movie was released in seven theaters, where it averaged $7,848 per theater its opening weekend.
 The movie blossomed to 19 theaters at one point, but that wasn’t enough to help it gain traction to be a summer blockbuster.
-By week 15, the movie had dwindled to four theaters.
+By week 15, the movie had dwindled to three theaters.
 It ended its box office run with domestic gross earnings of just $414,358.

 2003: ‘Civil Brand’